Friday, May 18, 2012 Detailed Auto Topics

 2003 inline fuel filter and 2004 and up with in-tank fuel filter

-Look for the fuel filter on a 2004 or newer model and you may be surprised.
+Look for the fuel filter on a 2004 or newer model and there may be a surprise.
 These vehicles and millions of others, no longer have an external fuel filter.
-Instead the fuel filter has been moved inside the fuel tank.
+Instead they have moved the fuel filter inside the fuel tank.
 On the GM truck and SUV models mentioned the fuel filter is available only with a new fuel pump.

 Fuel pump and filter access panel under rear seat

 Cutting a fuel filter open reveals a simple design.
-A pleated material serves as the filter.
-Fuel enters the housing and flows around and through the filter, trapping debris between the filter and the housing.
-Clean fuel then flows out of the filter and to the engine.
-If the filter did not trap the inevitable debris, the fuel injectors would soon be clogged.
+A pleated material serves as the filter media.
+Fuel enters the housing and flows around the media.
+Fuel pressure pushes the fuel through the filter, trapping debris between the filter media and the housing.
+Clean fuel flows through and out of the filter to the injectors.
+If the fuel filter did not trap the inevitable debris, the fuel injectors would soon be clogged.

+The debris removed collect in the pores of the filter media.
 As the fuel filter does its job, the element becomes restricted.
-This reduces the amount of fuel that can flow through.
-If the filter restricts too much fuel, the fuel pump will not be able to provide enough pressure to the injectors.
+Debris reduces the fuel that can flow.
+If the filter restricts too much fuel, the fuel pump cannot provide enough volume to the injectors.
+Lowered fuel volume will reduce power and may cause the engine to hesitate, misfire or stall.

-One typical example of fuel filter restriction is a vehicle that starts to cut out or lose power driving up an incline, such as a bridge.
-Under load, fuel demand increases and a clogged fuel filter blocks the needed flow.
-As the fuel filter gets dirty, the fuel pump has to work much harder.
-A restricted filter may also damage the fuel pump.
+One typical example of a restricted fuel filter is a vehicle that cuts out or loses power driving up an incline, such as a bridge.
+Under load, fuel demand increases and a clogged fuel filter reduces the needed flow.
+As the fuel filter gets dirty, the fuel pump works much harder.
+This is why a restricted filter will damage the fuel pump.

 Clamps are no longer used on modern fuel lines

-Years ago, many fuel filters were held in place by hose clamps.
-This is NOT the case today.
-Vintage fuel systems operated around five to ten PSI of pressure.
-Modern fuel systems often have ten-times that pressure.
-Though the fittings may appear similar, a modern snap-type fitting is NOT replaceable by a fuel clamp.
-If the fuel line is damage, the fitting has to be replaced with the proper type or the fuel line has to be replaced.
+Years ago, hose clamps attached most fuel filters to the supply lines.
+This is NOT SO today.
+Vintage fuel systems operate at around five to ten PSI of pressure.
+Modern fuel systems often require ten-times that pressure to run.
+The fittings may appear similar, but a modern snap-type fitting is NOT replaceable by a fuel clamp.
+If the connector is damaged, we may repair some fuel lines, using special high-pressure line equipment.
+Sometimes replacing the entire fuel line is necessary.
+Modern fuel lines cannot be repaired with a clamp on fitting.

 Some tools to remove various fuel filter types

-Snap-together fuel fittings require several types of special tools to remove, depending on their style.
-Several varieties are in common use and each has a tool of its own.
-With the proper tool, the retainer is released and the fuel line comes loose from the filter.
-The new filter is simply snapped back together with the high-pressure fitting.
+Removing various snap-together fuel fittings require several types of special tools, depending on their style.
+Several varieties are in common use.
+Each connector type has a tool of its own.
+With the proper tool, we release the retainer and the fuel line comes loose from the filter.
+The new filter is simply snapped back with the high-pressure fitting.
 These fittings give very good service and rarely leak, but do require special handling and tools.

 Like most things on modern vehicles, fuel filters today are different from those of the past.
 Being familiar with the type used on the vehicle and having the right tools makes the job easy and safe.